Skip to main content

 • the number of nodes in node groups;

-Find more information in the OpenSearch cluster fault tolerance instruction.
+Learn more in the OpenSearch cluster resiliency instruction.

 Managed database settings

-If the default values are not suitable for your tasks, for all Managed Databases except Redis and OpenSearch, you can set your own values when creating a cluster or change the settings in an existing cluster.
+If the default values do not meet your requirements, you can set your own values for all managed databases except Redis and OpenSearch when creating a cluster, or you can change the settings in an existing cluster.

-Read more about Managed Database settings in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, and Kafka.
+Learn more about managed database settings in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync and Kafka.

 Networks

-When creating a Managed Database cluster, it is necessary to consider the specifics of the infrastructure in which the Managed Database is embedded — whether the cluster nodes need to be accessed from the Internet and whether network connectivity with other Servercore services is required.
+When creating a managed database cluster, you need to consider the specifics of the infrastructure the database is embedded in — whether you need to access cluster nodes from the Internet and whether network connectivity with other Servercore services is required.

-• to a private subnet — a subnet without Internet access;
+• a private subnet — a subnet without Internet access;

-• to a public subnet (except OpenSearch) — all addresses in the public subnet are accessible from the Internet.
+• a public subnet (except for OpenSearch) — all addresses in the public subnet are accessible from the Internet.

-Read more about creating network connectivity between a Servercore dedicated server and a Managed Database cluster in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis, and Kafka.
+Learn more about creating network connectivity between a Servercore dedicated server and a managed database cluster in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis and Kafka.

 Areas of responsibility